 Generalized Anxiety Disorder, or GAD, is a condition where an individual experiences patterns of excessive worry over everyday events.
-Typically, these are very common events, such as the mail arriving on time, but the individual cannot grasp the fact that this occurrence is normal and there’s no need to worry about it happening as planned.
+Typically, these are very common events, such as the mail arriving on time, but the individual cannot grasp the fact that there's no need to worry about it happening as planned.

 Typically, individuals with GAD always expect the worse and interpret every issue as being much more negative than the reality.
 Many individuals with this condition know that they are exaggerating and being overly anxious, but they are powerless to stop their reaction.
 These individuals are often restless and easily startled.
 Many seniors with GAD also experience insomnia.
 Caregivers should be on the lookout for issues with substance abuse, as this is quite common in those with this anxiety disorder.

 Panic attacks are sudden feelings of terror that strike repeatedly and without warning.
 Physical symptoms include chest pain, heart palpitations, shortness of breath, dizziness, abdominal discomfort, and fear of dying.
 Some individuals will have one panic attack in their entire life; others will get them quite frequently.
 They are much more common in women.
 Sometimes issues with dementia or sun-downing can be confused with panic attacks.

 Any person who sees a senior having a panic attack should approach them in a calm and gentle manner.
 It's important to remove the senior from crowded areas and allow them to sit in a quiet, safe place or even lie down.
 Breathing is one of the most important things an individual can do when they are having a panic attack.
 Slow, deep breaths can promote relaxation and help the individual snap out of their attack.